 Role in the project: In FARMŸNG, WPCC will work in WP8 Exploitation and Dissemination, in collaboration with the other clusters, CLIB and IAR.

-Role in the project: In FARMŸNG, IAR will assume jointly with CLIB, WPCC and PNO the WP8 Communication, stakeholder engagement and public dissemination to disseminate and extend the results of the project to a wide audience.
+Role in the project: In FARMŸNG, B4C will assume jointly with CLIB, WPCC and PNO the WP8 Communication, stakeholder engagement and public dissemination to disseminate and extend the results of the project to a wide audience.

 AJINOMOTO ANIMAL NUTRITION EUROPE